Bonjour le monde

 example. the program is necessary if you want to visualize what you

 have saved, so you better install it on your computer.
 It is free, very

-easy to install, and distributed under the GPL license.
+easy to install, and distributed under the LGPL license.

 - The Result class has a member function for conversion from/to